web3-nomad/hedera-docs/core-concepts/mirror-nodes/hedera-mirror-node.md

 * **Go:** v2.1.9+

 {% hint style="warning" %}
-Requests are throttled at 100 requests per second (rps).
-This may change in the future depending on performance or security considerations.
+Public mainnet mirror node requests per second (RPS) are currently throttled at **50 per IP address**.
+These configurations may change in the future depending on performance or security considerations.
 At this time, no authentication is required.
 {% endhint %}

 {% tabs %}